ballerina-platform/module-ballerina-soap/README.md

 #### Inbound Security Configurations

-- `InboundSecurityConfig`: Represents the record for outbound security configurations to verify and decrypt SOAP envelopes.
+- `InboundSecurityConfig`: Represents the record for inbound security configurations to verify and decrypt SOAP envelopes.
   - Fields:
     - `crypto:PublicKey` verificationKey : The public key to verify the signature of the SOAP envelope
     - `crypto:PrivateKey`|`crypto:PublicKey` decryptionKey : The private key to decrypt the SOAP envelope